MRPT/mrpt-build-env/README.md

-Three different docker containers for the three build configurations.
+Docker containers for each MRPT build configurations in CI automated builds.